MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/privileged-access-workstations.md

 Follow the steps below to configure this phase:

-1. Enable multi-factor authentication for privileged accounts.
+1. **Enable multi-factor authentication for privileged accounts**.
 Multi-factor authentication strengthens account security by requiring the user to provide a physical token in addition to credentials.
 Multi-factor authentication complements authentication policies extremely well, but it does not depend on authentication policies for deployment (and, similarly, authentication policies do not require multi-factor authentication).
 Microsoft recommends using one of these forms of multi-factor authentication:

    * **Smart card**: A smart card is a tamper-resistant and portable physical device which provides a second verification during the Windows logon process.
 By requiring an individual to possess a card for logon, you can reduce the risk of stolen credentials being reused remotely.
 For details on smart card logon in Windows, please refer to the article [Smart Card Overview](https://technet.microsoft.com/library/hh831433.aspx).
    * **Virtual smart card**:  A virtual smart card provides the same security benefits as physical smart cards, with the added benefit of being linked to specific hardware.
 For details on deployment and hardware requirements, please refer to the articles, [Virtual Smart Card Overview](https://technet.microsoft.com/library/dn593708.aspx) and [Get Started with Virtual Smart Cards: Walkthrough Guide](https://technet.microsoft.com/library/dn579260.aspx).